-“Injury to the ear is frequent with this technique – usually because insufficient care is taken in its execution”,quoted from an ENT text.
+Quote from an ear, nose and throat text: “Injury to the ear is frequent with ear syringing,usually because insufficient care is taken in its execution”.

-Ear syringing is no longer considered a safe practice.
-If there is an Ear Canal Cleaning service available using a microscope/suction (and fully trained staff) then that is the preferred method for the safe and comfortable removal of debris from an ear canal.
-Clients should be given the ‘informed choice’ if both services are available BEFORE syringing is performed.
+If there is an ear canal cleaning service available using a microscope/suction (and fully trained staff) then that is the preferred method for the safe and comfortable removal of wax from an ear canal.
+Best practice is to give clients an informed choice if both services are available before syringing is performed.

-Therefore there is a huge risk of ‘medically acquired’ Ear Canal Infection.
-Dead skin is often left in the canal, after the wax has been dissolved with the water.
-If the skin dries:
+Dead skin is often left in the canal after the wax has been dissolved with the water.

-Before ear syringing, the ear canal contents must first be softened.
-Big hard plugs can be water blasted down the ear canal blocking it, sometimes forced against the eardrum – creating injury, blockage and/or discomfort.
-Pharmacies now sell a wide range of wax softening drops.
-Cooking oil is often used too.
+If you are still going to go through with the syringing procedure, the ear canal contents must softened first.
+If not, big hard plugs can be water blasted down the ear canal which causes blockage, and make even be forced against the eardrum creating injury and/or discomfort.
+Pharmacies now sell a wide range of wax softening drop, cooking oil is often used too.

 We have seen a frail elderly lady who had been squirted 48 times in one ear then sent out to drive home on her own to her empty house while in extreme distress with severe vertigo and nausea.